Updated February 2026

 Improve Front-End Performance

 Front-end performance is another important part of speeding up your WordPress site.
+Optimising HTML, CSS, and JavaScript, including minifying and combining JS files, can significantly improve front-end performance and reduce load times.
 You can improve this by minifying and concatenating files and removing render-blocking resources.

 By optimizing your front-end performance, you can give users a faster and more responsive website experience.